 Although the Trail Team programme runs for 11 weeks, shorter placements are available for volunteers returning to the ICV programme.
 The date of the placements are agreed with the applicants, and the participants may join the Trail Teams or, in the case of 3/4 volunteers coming in the same period, constitute a “Returners‘ ICV Trail Team”.

 Placements run for two to four weeks and follow the standard Trail Team format.
 They begin on Sunday and end on Saturday so that participants do not arrive or leave in the middle of projects.
-Usually they begin in the morning and end in the evening, in Reykjavik.
-This means that participants will need to arrive in Reykjavik on the day before their placement starts.
+The participants will need to arrive in Reykjavik on the day before their placement starts.
 We regret that ICV cannot provide accommodation for participants arriving before the start of their placement or staying on after their placements are completed.
 Within the placement’s period, accommodation, food and transport are of course provided.

 Please note that Returning Volunteers places are very limited.